LeoTurnell-Ritson/gapi/README.md

     // Add the REQUIRED Gorm middleware.
     r.Use(gorest.GormMiddleware(db))

-    // Allternatively, you can use add the
+    // Alternatively, you can use add the middleware via the gorest.Config
-    // middleware via the gorest.Config struct when registering endpoints,
+    // struct when registering endpoints, avoiding polluting the global
-    // avoiding polluting the global route handlers.
+    // route handlers.
 For example:
     // gorest.Rest[User](r, "/users", &gorest.Config{
     //      Handlers: []gin.HandlerFunc{GormHandlerFunc(db)},
     // })